 - Training Required for Staff in SOM Laboratories

-Research investigators, research staff, students, and volunteers that work in laboratories in the School of Medicine or that conduct research in a lab must complete CITI biohazard training and renew every 2 years.
+Research investigators, research staff, students, and volunteers that work in laboratories in the School of Medicine or that conduct research in a lab must complete two CITI courses, the Basic Introduction to Biosafety course and the course titled Training for Investigators, Staff, and Students Handling Biohazards.

 - Institutional Biosafety Committee (IBC) Submissions